Yangobears/designgarden/docs/index.md

 Design fascinates me as it combines various disciplines, such as critical thinking, psychology, human behavior, technology, business and visual communication, which all align with my innate interests.

 Why design?
 Honestly, I am not sure if it's THE work I am looking for - only time and experience could tell.
 However, at the moment, the direction feels right and I will let my curiosity and intuition lead the way.

+### About this site
+This page is built with the help of [Markdown language](https://en.wikipedia.org/wiki/Markdown) and this open source [library](https://github.com/squidfunk/mkdocs-material).